barbarer/py4e-int/_sources/turtles/functionsWithTurtles.rst

 .. activecode:: Turtle_draw_house
     :nocodelens:

-    Write a function to draw an equilateral triangle and then write a function to draw a simple house by calling the functions to draw a triangle and square.
+    Add a function to draw an equilateral triangle and then write a function to draw a simple house by calling the functions to draw a triangle and a square.
     ~~~~
     from turtle import *       # use the turtle library

     def square(turtle, length = 100, color = 'green'):
-        turtle.setheading(90)    # set the heading point due north
+        turtle.setheading(0)    # set the heading to east
         turtle.fillcolor(color)
         turtle.begin_fill()
         for sides in range(4):   # repeat the indented lines 4 times